Esgorotg666/ChordDice-V2/BLACK_METAL_FIX.md

 ## 🎸 **Impact on Other Genres**

-**No changes** to other metal genres:
+**No changes** to other genres:
-- ✅ Death Metal - Still uses authentic Cannibal Corpse/Nile progressions
+- ✅ Jazz - Recently updated with extended chords ✅
-- ✅ Extreme Metal - Still uses Slayer/Morbid Angel patterns
+- ✅ Death Metal, Extreme Metal - Unchanged
-- ✅ Metal (general) - Still uses power chord progressions
+- ✅ Blues, Rock, Pop, Funk - Unchanged
-- ✅ All other genres (Rock, Funk, Jazz, Classical, Flamenco) - Unchanged
+- ✅ Classical, Flamenco - Unchanged

 ---

 ## ✅ **Status**

-- **Fixed:** Black Metal progressions now use authentic power chords
+- **Fixed:** Black Metal now uses power chords + minor + diminished ✅
 - **Tested:** App running with hot module reload ✅
-- **Deployed:** Changes are live immediately
+- **Deployed:** Changes are live immediately ✅

 ---

-**Now when you select Black Metal and roll the dice, you'll get authentic Norwegian-style power chord progressions!** 🤘🔥
+**Now when you select Black Metal and roll the dice, you'll get authentic Norwegian-style progressions with the perfect mix of aggression (power chords), atmosphere (minor), and darkness (diminished)!** 🤘🔥